 Myasthenia gravis is a medical condition characterized by autoantibodies against acetylcholine receptors at the neuromuscular junction, resulting in muscle weakness.
 Patients often have involvement of their ocular (eye) and bulbar muscles.
-The bulbar muscles are located in the head and are important for chewing and swallowing.
-Symptoms often include double vision, eyelid drooping, slurred speech, and dysphagia (trouble swallowing) due to muscle fatigue – this is particularly worse at the end of the day.
+The bulbar muscles are located in the head and are essential for chewing and swallowing.
+Symptoms often include double vision, eyelid drooping, slurred speech, and dysphagia (trouble swallowing) due to muscle fatigue – this is notably worse at the end of the day.

 What Causes Myasthenia Gravis?